suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 1. Switch to **HOSTVM** and attempt to sign in to **SEA-WS1** as **`JoniS@yourtenant.onmicrosoft.com`**.

-   >**Note**: Notice that unlike Azure AD Joined devices, an Azure AD registered device does not allow a user to sign in to the device with an Azure AD credential.
-There will be no option to sign-in as other user.
+   >**Note**: Notice that unlike Entra Joined devices, an Entra registered device does not allow a user to sign in to the device with an Entra credential

 2. On SEA-WS1, sign in as **Admin** with the password of **Pa55w.rd**.